How Do You Fix

-Basically, in degloving a penis, the outer skin of the penis is cut all the way around just below the tip of the penis.
+Basically, in degloving, the outer skin of the shaft is cut all the way around just below the tip.

-Then the outer skin is slid down and off the entire length of the penis.
+Then the outer skin is slid down and off the entire length of the shaft.

 It is much like pulling a glove off of your hand.
 In this case, your actual skin is the "glove".

-With degloving, a surgeon can see everything inside the shaft of a penis.
+With degloving, a surgeon can see everything inside the shaft.
 Then he can decide on what needs to be repaired.

 Side Effects Of Degloving